Take a boat cruise from the mainland to this sun-drenched isle and its romantic city hub, Avalon

 Swaying palms, white-sand beaches, and melt-your-heart sunsets—that’s what you’ll find at island getaway Santa Catalina Island, just 22 miles/35 kilometers off the Southern California coast.
 Catalina, as everyone calls it, has all the elements you want in an island retreat—appealing lodgings, tempting seafood restaurants, beachy splendor, and family-friendly water sports.
 But you’ll also discover the unexpected, including a star-studded history—Marilyn Monroe lived here—exotic gardens, and even a wine estate.

 With brilliant blue water and fascinating sea life, undersea adventures beckon in Catalina.
 The hub of many water sports and activities is Descanso Beach, a pretty 1-mile/1.5-kilometer stroll north of Avalon Harbor.
 Here you can rent kayaks and stand-up paddleboards (lessons and guided tours available)—a great way to see dolphins, seals, sea lions, and, if you’re lucky, resident flying fish.
-For a novel way to see pumpkin-orange garibaldi fish and other ocean creatures, join a SeaTrek adventure: A specially outfitted diving helmet lets you literally walk across the sea floor while breathing fresh air.
+For a novel way to see pumpkin-orange garibaldi fish and other ocean creatures, join a SNUBA adventure: You can walk across the sea floor without all of the heavy scuba equipment, all while breathing fresh air through a special hose connected to an air supply on the surface.
 If you prefer to keep your feet dry, join a glass-bottom boat tour or entertaining mini-submarine tour of Avalon Harbor.

 In the island hub of Avalon, take a few hours to visit the Catalina Island Museum, splurge at ice-cream parlors, and browse galleries and souvenir shops.
 Don’t miss taking a guided walking tour of the non-gambling Catalina Casino, a dramatic circular Art Deco building that has stood as a welcoming sentinel since just before the Great Depression.
 Steer your golf cart up the twisty roads to Avalon Canyon’s Wrigley Memorial and Botanic Garden, 38 acres filled with plants endemic to California’s islands.
 Within the garden is a striking stone memorial to William Wrigley Jr. The head of the Wrigley chewing gum empire, who died in 1932, purchased most of Catalina Island and protected it as a private land conservancy.